-Saka reaches Arsenal milestone with wolves strike | Goal.com
+Saka reaches Arsenal milestone with Wolves strike | Goal.com

 The effort is his first in the Premier League since he made his debut in the English top-flight in January 2019 after he was promoted to the first team.

-The defender, thus, becomes the second youngest English player to score a Premier League goal for the Gunners after Alex Oxlade-Chamberlain, who achieved the feat against Blackburn Rovers in 2012.
+The defender, thus, became the second-youngest English player to score a Premier League goal for the Gunners after Alex Oxlade-Chamberlain, who achieved the feat against Blackburn Rovers in 2012.

 18 - Aged 18 years, 303 days, Bukayo Saka is the second youngest English player to score a Premier League goal for Arsenal, after Alex Oxlade-Chamberlain (18y 173d v Blackburn in Feb 2012).
 Prospect. pic.twitter.com/EWpmj0kGYU— OptaJoe (@OptaJoe) July 4, 2020